ficuric/nginx-toolbox/README.md

 nginx-toolbox
 =============

-Collection of bash scripts for an nginx server running on Ubuntu 10.4 (Lucid)
+Collection of bash scripts for an nginx server running on Ubuntu and Debian

 Install